 What's up with a "pinch of salt"?

-One great lesson I learned from chefs is, whenever making a sweet dish, always add a pinch of salt as the salt will bring out the complexity in the flavors.
+One great lesson I learned from chefs is, that whenever making a sweet dish, always add a pinch of salt as the salt will bring out the complexity in the flavors.
 Just a pinch, not to make it salty, just to enhance the natural sweetness.

 So add a "pinch"